On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On torsion pairs orthogonal with respect to dualities

 Now we study certain pairings between triangulated categories and define the notion of orthogonality of torsion pairs (as well as of weight and $t$-structures) generalizing the one of adjacent structures.
 We also define the notion of a nice duality; yet we will not use it in the current paper (anywhere except in Proposition \ref{pnice}).

-\begin{defi} Let $\cu'$ be a triangulated category. \begin{enumerate} \item We will call a (covariant) bi-functor $\Phi:\cu^{op}\times\cu'\to \au$ a {\it duality} if it is bi-additive, homological with respect to both arguments, and is equipped with a (bi)natural bi-additive transformation $\Phi(A,Y)\cong \Phi (A[1],Y[1])$.
+\begin{defi} Let $\cu'$ be a triangulated category. \begin{enumerate} \item We will call a (covariant) bi-functor $\Phi:\cu^{op}\times\cu'\to \au$ a {\it duality} if it is homological with respect to both arguments, and is equipped with a (bi)natural transformation $\Phi(A,Y)\cong \Phi (A[1],Y[1])$.

 \item Suppose that $\cu$ is endowed with a torsion pair $s=(\lo,\ro)$ and $\cu'$ is endowed with a torsion pair $s'=(\lo',\ro')$.
 Then we will say that $s$ is (left) {\it orthogonal} to $s'$ with respect to $\Phi$ (or just {\it left $\Phi$-orthogonal} to it) if the following {\it orthogonality condition} is fulfilled: $\Phi (X,Y)=0$ whenever $X\in \lo$ and $Y\in \lo'$ or if $X\in \ro$ and $Y\in \ro'$.